AdobeDocs/journey-optimizer-learn.en/help/challenges/order-confirmation-challenge.md

     * Order number: 6253728
     * SKU: 24-WG080
     * productImageURL: <https://publish1034.adobedemo.com/content/dam/luma/en/products/gear/fitness-equipment/luma-yoga-kit-2.jpg>
+    *

 You should receive the personalized purchase confirmation email, with the specified product.

-*   The subject line should start with your test profile's first name: Jenna
+*   The subject line should have the test profile's first name: Leora
 *   The order detail section should be populated with the order details you entered while testing
-*   The customer information should have your test profile's city and postal code:
+*   The *Ship to* section should have your test profile's city and postal code:

     43913 Thierer Terrace,
     Washington DC 20099